Skip to main content

 Client has and will retain sole responsibility for:

-(a) all Client Systems and Client Data, including its content and use by its Authorized Users; (b) all instructions provided by or on behalf of Client or any Authorized User in connection with the Services and all actions taken with its Authorized User identification code(s)/password(s), including any misuse or unauthorized use thereof; and (c) its and its Authorized Users’ compliance with any standard Terms of Use posted on the Element451® platform, as amended or updated from time to time by Company in its sole discretion.
+(a) all Client Systems and Client Data, including its content and use by its Authorized Users; (b) if Client uses any functionality of the Services to record conversations, disclosing such recording and securing any consents as required by applicable law; (c) all instructions provided by or on behalf of Client or any Authorized User in connection with the Services and all actions taken with its Authorized User identification code(s)/password(s), including any misuse or unauthorized use thereof; and (d) its and its Authorized Users’ compliance with any standard Terms of Use posted on the

 6. Intellectual Property Rights.